Overview

 T2 ≈ 230.5 minutes ≈ 3 hours 50 minutes

-Once you have the predicted total time, divide by the marathon distance to get the predicted pace: 230.5 ÷ 42.2 ≈ 5:28 per kilometre.
-This prediction assumes equivalent training and conditions between the 10K and the marathon — it is a reasonable planning estimate, not a guarantee, especially as the gap between the known and target distance grows larger.
+Divide the predicted total time by the marathon distance to get predicted pace: 230.5 ÷ 42.2 ≈ 5:28 per kilometre.
+This prediction assumes equivalent training and conditions between the 10K and the marathon.
+Treat it as a reasonable planning estimate, not a guarantee, especially as the gap between the known and target distance grows.

 Common Mistakes to Avoid

 Confusing pace and speed on a treadmill.
 Treadmill displays typically show speed in km/h or mph, not pace in minutes per kilometre.
-Comparing a treadmill's "12" reading directly against your usual "5:00 per km" training log entry is comparing two different kinds of numbers — convert the treadmill speed to pace first (60 ÷ speed in km/h = pace in minutes per km) before making any comparison.
+Comparing a treadmill's "12" reading directly against your usual "5:00 per km" training log entry compares two different kinds of numbers entirely.
+Convert the treadmill speed to pace first (60 ÷ speed in km/h = pace in minutes per km) before making any comparison.

 Not accounting for terrain and elevation when predicting race pace.
 Riegel's formula and basic pace calculations assume flat, comparable terrain.
-A 10K time set on a hilly trail course will predict a faster flat-marathon time than is realistic, because the hilly course demanded more effort per kilometre than a flat one would.
-Treat predictions across very different terrain as rough estimates and adjust downward in expected pace if the target race has significant elevation gain.
+A 10K time set on a hilly trail course will predict a faster flat-marathon time than is realistic, since the hilly course demanded more effort per kilometre than a flat one would.
+Treat predictions across very different terrain as rough estimates and adjust expected pace downward if the target race carries significant elevation gain.

 Using linear scaling instead of Riegel's exponential formula.
-Simply multiplying a 10K pace by the marathon distance (linear scaling) overestimates marathon performance, because it ignores the additional fatigue that accumulates over a much longer distance.
-The 1.06 exponent in Riegel's formula specifically corrects for this non-linear slowdown — skipping it produces an overly optimistic finish time prediction that is very difficult to actually achieve on race day.
+Simply multiplying a 10K pace by the marathon distance, linear scaling, overestimates marathon performance because it ignores the extra fatigue that accumulates over a much longer distance.
+The 1.06 exponent in Riegel's formula corrects for that non-linear slowdown specifically.
+Skip it and you get an overly optimistic finish time that's genuinely hard to hit on race day.

 Formula & Methodology